CorporateRewards/docs-myrewards/.github/ISSUE_TEMPLATE.md

-If this is a question or feature request, make sure to:

-- [ ] The title starts with `Question:` or `Feature:`.

-If this is an bug report, not a question, make sure to:

-- [ ] I'm not running Windows (which is unsupported), or if I am, I can confirm this issue appears on another platform, or Vagrant.
+- [ ] Has the end-point been added to the appropiate modulei (Core, Rewards, Recognition, Performance etc) ?
-- [ ] This issue appears in the latest `dev` branch.
+- [ ] Are the sections in the correct order (Create, Read (1, all), Update, Delete) ?
-- [ ] I've included my browser and Ruby version in this issue.
+- [ ] Are the sub-sections correctly named and ordered as per README.md ?